nd265/viz/_sources/viz.md

 The most different experiments still obtained quite similar results!

 There are two finishing touches to make this visualization even clearer.
-First and foremost, we need to add informative axis labels using the `labs` function, and increase the font size to make it readable using the `theme` function.
+First and foremost, we need to add informative axis labels using the `alt.X` and `alt.Y` function, and increase the font size to make it readable using the `configure_axis` function.
 Second, and perhaps more subtly, even though it is easy to compare the experiments on this plot to one another, it is hard to get a sense of just how accurate all the experiments were overall.
 For example, how accurate is the value 800 on the plot, relative to the true speed of light?
-To answer this question, we'll use the `mutate` function to transform our data into a relative measure of accuracy rather than absolute measurements:
+To answer this question, we'll use the assign function to transform our data into a relative measure of accuracy rather than absolute measurements:
 \index{ggplot!labs}\index{ggplot!theme}